 Other district tours include rides on Old English double-decker buses complete with stories of town residents; architectural walking tours of Beaufort’s historic district; and guided tours of the Old Burying Ground.

-Whether you’re visiting Beaufort or relocating to the area, be sure to visit Bluewater Bluewater Real Estate & Vacation Rentals.
+Whether you’re visiting Beaufort or relocating to the area, be sure to visit Bluewater Bluewater Real Estate and Vacation Rentals.
 We can help you find a place to stay and play.